ObsidiumMC/Redstonium/CONTRIBUTING.md

-# Contributing to Rustified
+# Contributing to Redstonium

-Thank you for your interest in contributing to Rustified.
+Thank you for your interest in contributing to Redstonium.
 We appreciate your help in making this project better.
 All contributions are welcome, from bug reports to new features.

 ## How to Contribute